I am the co-ordinator of the MRes in Playwriting Studies.

-Fraser was born and raised in the Midlands, and first came to the University as a social science student.
-Always a writer, on graduating he began working in the theatre as an actor/writer/driver/shifter in a small touring company, going on to tour as a performance poet, before heading back to the drama department and completing two postgraduate degrees.
-His plays include Perpetua, winner of the Verity Bargate Award, and Breakfast with Mugabe for the Royal Shakespeare Company, winner of the John Whiting Award and a Silver Sony Award when broadcast on BBC Radio 3.
-In 2005 he became director of the Writing Drama course at Anglia Ruskin University, Cambridge, and rejoins the Department of Drama and Theatre Arts as co-ordinator of the Playwriting Studies MRes.
-He lives in Cambridge with his wife and two sons.
+Fraser was born and raised in the Midlands, and first came to the University as a social science undergraduate.
+Always a writer, he began working in the theatre as an actor/writer/driver/shifter in a small Birmingham-based touring company, later touring as a performance poet and publishing fiction, before heading back to the drama department and completing two postgraduate degrees.
+His plays include Perpetua, winner of the Verity Bargate Award, and Breakfast with Mugabe for the Royal Shakespeare Company.
+That play was winner of the John Whiting Award and a Silver Sony Award when broadcast on BBC Radio 3 and the World Service.
+In 2013 the New York production of the play enjoyed a three month run off-Broadway, to further acclaim.
+After a stint as director of the Writing Drama course at Anglia Ruskin University, Cambridge, Fraser rejoined the Department of Drama and Theatre Arts in 2011 as Convenor of the MRes Playwriting Studies course.
+Other plays (all published by Oberon Books) include Gifts of War, Who Killed Mr Drum?, Frobisher's Gold, The Lifesavers, King David Man of Blood, Kalashnikov in the Woods by the Lake.
+He is currently working on an opera called Don't Breathe A Word, with the composer Andrew Lovett.

 MRes Playwriting modules; Dramatic Structure, Media Form and Genre, Writing in Context.